 Blood Lead Testing in Missouri

-- All children receiving Medicaid benefits are required have lead testing at 12 and 24 months of age.
+- All children receiving Medicaid benefits must have lead testing at 12 and 24 months of age.

 - Newborns of women who had suspected or elevated blood lead levels during pregnancy should be tested.

-- Children and pregnant women who reside in a pre-1978 home, which is undergoing renovation, may require more frequent blood lead testing during the renovation process and after renovations are completed.
+- Children and pregnant women who reside in a pre-1978 home undergoing renovation may require more frequent blood lead testing during and after renovations are completed.

 - See maps indicating these designated areas.